 Exquisite Sides: Stuffed Acorn Squash

-While we patiently waited for autumn to join the party up here in our little corner of the west coast, we have been collecting recipes for autumn harvest dinners and the up-coming holidays.
+We have been collecting recipes for autumn harvest dinners and the up-coming holidays.
 We were delighted to receive this beauty from South Fork & Spoon and Ango.
+Enjoy!

 - 4 Acorn Squash, 1-2 pounds each, halved lengthwise and seeds removed